 Gerry Byrne cites numerous examples of equipment failures

-The Blue Puttees in Port aux Basques last week. — File photo by TC Media
+The Blue Puttees in Port aux Basques. — File photo by TC Media

 By Brodie Thomas

 Gerry Byrne is calling on the national Transportation Safety Board (TSB) to do a thorough investigation of all problems that have occurred with the Marine Atlantic ferries.

 The western Newfoundland Liberal MP says there have been chronic mechanical problems with the ships, and two of Marine Atlantic’s ferry captains have been either fired or suspended since the new fleet of vessels came online.